Hispanic Wedding Traditions

 Bridal Gown For The Spanish Bride - Perhaps combine old with new.
 Spanish tradition dictates the bride wear a black gown, why not Black and white?Click thumbnail to view full-size

 The Tradition Of The Bridal Mantilla

-The bridal Mantilla is a very old tradition is most often made of the finest lace, often constructed over a "peineta" which is a form of high comb.
+The bridal Mantilla is a very old tradition is most often made of the finest lace, often constructed over a "peineta" which is a form of a high comb.
 The lace is draped over the peineta, and falls over the shoulders to the floor or into a train.
 A Mantilla gives the appearance of a crown fashioned with the finest lace.
 The history of the Mantilla goes back to Spain's 16 century.
-The very construction of the Mantilla was fashioned to be lightweight, and afforded a bride a headpiece that was cooler and more comfortable to wear on her special day.
+The very construction of the Mantilla was fashioned to be lightweight and afforded a bride a headpiece that was cooler and more comfortable to wear on her special day.

 "Guayabera " Traditional Spanish Wedding Shirt For The Groom - The guayabera is what a traditional Spanish groom would wear.

 The Traditional Grooms Guayabera

 This photo shows a modern version the groom's guayabera Spanish wedding shirt.
 Today, the groom's shirt would be store bought or handed down as an heirloom.
 In the past, the shirt would have been handmade by the bride.
 Although today a Spanish bride will most likely not hand sew her groom's guayabera.
 The old skill of making the wedding shirt has been lost over time.

 The Traditional Flower Used In A Spanish Wedding - The Fragrant Orange Blossom ...